But this truth about how to treat your pastor is a truth for the ages: However we treat God’s messenger, He takes personally.

 Someone needs to tell them and warn them.

-That’s not the whole story, of course.
+That’s not the whole story about how to treat your pastor, of course.

 It is true—and this needs to be pointed out—that there is a very real sense in which however we treat any of the Lord’s children, He takes personally.
 “Inasmuch as you do it unto one of the least of these my brethren, you do it unto me” (Matthew 25:40).
 And my favorite, Hebrews 6:10: “God is not unjust so as to forget your work and the love that you have shown toward His Name in having ministered to the saints, and in still ministering.”
 He takes it personally when we take care of His children.